-"Bitch," he slurred, as he looked into the darkness under the bridge.
+"Bitch," he slurred, as he looked down at the water.
 The bitch in question was, of course, Missy.
-A stupid name, for a stupid girl, thought Peter, rummaging in his soaked jeans for his phone.
-Still no messages.
+A stupid name, for a stupid girl he thought, rummaging in his soaked jeans for his phone.

 He and Missy had been going out since he'd started studying sculpture at The Heatherley School of Fine Art, well a month after he'd started really.
 That was nearly a whole year of going out!
-Except the summer, he hadn't seen her during the summer, but they had been texting all the time, and skyping!
+Except the summer; he hadn't seen her during the summer, but they had been texting all the time, and skyping!
 Nearly a whole year!
-Tonight he had turned up at her flat, like he did most Tuesdays, and she dumped him, right there on the doorstep, didn't even ask him in.
+Tonight, he’d turned up at her flat, like he did most Tuesdays, and she dumped him, right there on the doorstep, didn't even ask him in.

-He wandered away from her slamming front door, wondering what the hell had just happened.
-He walked as if sleeping, his mind not willing to accept he'd been so easily castoff.
-He came out of his haze on the steps of a bar, it was destiny.
-Right the way through his first pint of Heineken, he was sure she would come charging through the pub door, falling into his arms amidst a flood of tears, begging him to forgive her.
+He stalked away from her as she slammed the door.
+What the hell had just happened?
+He couldn’t really remember the next few minutes, he must have been in shock but by happy chance he found himself on the steps of a pub.
+A drink was exactly what he needed.
+Right the way through his first pint of Heineken, he was convinced she would charge in and fall into his arms.
 By the time his second pint of Heineken was empty, rage filled texts were flying.
 He called her every name under the sun, and a few more besides.
-His third pint of Heineken did something to dampen the flames of anger which threatened to burn him up from inside, and so began the begging.
-He'd called her a couple of times, pleading to be taken back, alright, eleven times, before she stopped picking up.
-Since then, he had sunk into a bottomless pit of despair, fuelled by several more pints of Heineken, and a natural bent for the over
+His third pint of Heineken did something to dampen the flames of anger, which triggered the begging.
+He called her a couple of times, pleading to be taken back.
+Alright, he called her eleven times, before she stopped picking up.
+Since then, he’d sunk into a bottomless pit of despair, fuelled by several more pints of Heineken, and a natural bent for the over dramatic.

-"BITCH!"
-Peter roared at the phone.
-In the same instant there came a crash of metal from directly behind him, and a symphony of little dog yelps.
-Peter spun around and his foot slipped off the edge of the slimy metal.
-He threw both arms around the lamp post, in the process, he dropped his phone into the boiling mass of water below.
-Laid out on the foot path, was a mangled heap of body and bicycle, its wheel still spinning.
-Peter could hear the little dog yelping crazily, as it vanished into the distance.
+"BITCH!" he roared at the phone.
+In the same instant, a crash of metal and a symphony of little dog yelps made him jump.
+He nearly slipped off the edge and threw both arms around the lamp post.
+In the process, he dropped his phone into the boiling mass of water.
+Laid out on the foot path was a mangled bicycle, its wheel still spinning, and an old man.
+Peter could hear the little dog crying as it vanished into the distance.

-"Ah you flamen hooligan!
-You tried to kill me!" cried the old geezer, as he tryed to push the bike off himself.
+"Ah you flaming hooligan!
+You tried to kill me!" cried the old geezer, as he tried to push the bike off himself.

-The old man groaned as he tried to move, and sounded even more vexed when he said, "If screaming at the top of your lungs at innocent cyclist is not thuggery, I don't know what is.
+“If screaming at the top of your lungs, at innocent cyclist, is not thuggery; I don't know what is.
 And, you're pissed!"

-"I am not!"
-Peter said, trying to sound sober.
+"I’m not!" said Peter, trying to sound sober.

-"Yes you are, why the hell else would you be up there?"
+"Yes, you are.
+Why else would you be up there?"